CVE-2025-12405: CWE-269: Improper Privilege Management in Google Cloud Looker Studio

 Technical Analysis

-CVE-2025-12405 is an improper privilege management vulnerability classified under CWE-269, discovered in Google Cloud Looker Studio, specifically impacting all JDBC-based connectors.
-The core issue arises because Looker Studio stores database credentials within reports, allowing users with only report view access to create copies of reports and execute arbitrary SQL commands on the connected data source.
-This occurs because the copied report retains the stored credentials, effectively elevating the privileges of a low-privileged user to execute potentially harmful SQL queries.
-The vulnerability compromises the confidentiality, integrity, and availability of the underlying databases by enabling unauthorized data retrieval, modification, or deletion.
-The vulnerability was publicly disclosed on November 10, 2025, with a patch released earlier on July 21, 2025.
-The CVSS 4.0 base score is 7.7 (high severity), reflecting network attack vector, low attack complexity, partial privileges required, no user interaction, and high impact on confidentiality, integrity, and availability.
-No known exploits have been observed in the wild, but the ease of exploitation and the potential impact make timely patching critical.
-The vulnerability affects all versions prior to the patch and is particularly concerning for organizations relying heavily on Looker Studio for business intelligence and data analytics connected via JDBC.
+CVE-2025-12405 is an improper privilege management vulnerability categorized under CWE-269, discovered in Google Cloud Looker Studio, specifically impacting all JDBC-based connectors.
+The core issue arises because Looker Studio stores database credentials with reports, allowing users with only report view permissions to create copies of reports and execute arbitrary SQL queries on the connected databases.
+This occurs because the copied report retains the stored credentials, effectively elevating the privileges of a low-privileged user to execute potentially harmful SQL commands.
+The vulnerability enables unauthorized access to sensitive data, data manipulation, or denial of service on the database backend.
+The attack vector is network-based (AV:N), requires low attack complexity (AC:L), and privileges at the level of report view access (PR:L).
+No user interaction is needed (UI:N), and the vulnerability impacts confidentiality, integrity, and availability at a high level (VC:H, VI:H, VA:H).
+The scope remains unchanged (SC:N), and the vulnerability is exploitable remotely without additional authentication beyond report view rights.
+Google addressed this vulnerability with a patch released on July 21, 2025, and no customer action is currently required.
+No known exploits have been observed in the wild, but the potential impact is significant given the ability to execute arbitrary SQL commands on critical data sources.

 Potential Impact